unraid/docs/docs/unraid-os/manual/storage-management.md

    can be elsewhere on the array or anywhere else suitable.
    - You do have to have enough free space to temporarily hold this data
-   - Many uses do such a conversion just after adding a new drive to the array as this gives them the free space required.
+   - Many users do such a conversion just after adding a new drive to the array as this gives them the free space required.
 2. Follow the procedure above for changing the file system type of the drive.
 This will leave you with an empty drive that is now in the